-Bedrock - Prairie du Chien-Jordan Aquifer
+Bedrock - Prairie du Chien -Jordan Aquifer

-The Prairie du Chien-Jordan aquifer is usually considered to be in a confined condition, however, locally it may respond as an unconfined aquifer.
-Examples of this would include situations where the aquifer is adjacent to unconfined materials, where buried glacial valleys intersect the aquifer or where the aquifer is the first bedrock under surficial unconfined sands.
+The Prairie du Chien/Jordan aquifer is usually considered to be in a confined condition.
+However, locally, it may respond as an unconfined aquifer in situations where the aquifer is adjacent to unconfined materials.
+Examples might include areas where buried glacial valleys intersect the aquifer or where the aquifer is the first bedrock under surficial, unconfined sands.

-Locations of the Prairie du Chien-Jordan wells used in this report are shown in Figure 8.
+Locations of the Prairie du Chien/Jordan wells used in this report are shown in Figure 9.
 Wells identified by number are those wells for which hydrographs are shown in the figures that follow.
-Prairie du Chien-Jordan water levels tended to decline slightly through WY99 and WY00.
-However, no aquifer-wide trend can be discerned when the WY99 and WY00 water levels are compared to the analyzed historical records, except that levels in these years seem to be at the extremes, either below the 25th or above the 75th percentiles.
-Figure 10A on page 52 includes a comparison of the analyzed historical records with the actual readings for WY99 and WY00 for selected wells.
-Figure 10B on page 53 shows hydrographs over the period of record for selected wells.
+Prairie du Chien/ Jordan water levels reflect the intensity of human use for water supply.
+Annual pumping cycles are clearly visible in these hydrographs.
+Figure 10 shows the hydrograph for the period of record of these wells.